Photo of a black man using a face oil with a dropper. Article about best face oil shopping key information

 Fatty Acid Composition

-Face oils are primarily made up of fatty acids, the proportion of which can greatly influence their properties and benefits.
+Face oils are rich in fatty acids, the proportion of which can significantly influence their properties and benefits.
 There are three types of fatty acids: saturated, monounsaturated, and polyunsaturated, each with different effects on the skin.

-Other common fatty acids found in most carrier oils include palmitic acid, stearic acid, and lauric acid.
+Common fatty acids in most carrier oils include palmitic acid, stearic acid, and lauric acid.
 Palmitic and stearic acids, both saturated fats, help improve skin texture and appearance.
 Lauric acid has antimicrobial properties.

 Not all oils fit into these typical carrier oil compositions.
-For instance, jojoba oil is technically a wax ester, not an oil, and it's uniquely composed mainly of eicosenoic acid, which closely resembles human sebum.
-Pomegranate oil contains a rare Omega-5 fatty acid called punicic acid, with potent anti-inflammatory properties.
-Tamanu oil is another unique carrier oil, as it contains a rare lipid called calophyllic acid, known for its wound-healing properties.
+For instance, jojoba oil is technically a wax ester, not an oil, and it's uniquely composed mostly of eicosenoic acid, which closely resembles human sebum.
+Pomegranate oil contains a rare Omega-5 fatty acid called punicic acid, with strong anti-inflammatory properties.
+Tamanu oil is another unique carrier oil, as it contains a rare lipid called calophyllic acid known for its wound-healing properties.

 These unique oils underscore the diversity and potential benefits of carrier oils in skincare.